OpenwaterHealth/opw_bloodflow_gen1_hw/README.md

 ## Features

 - Measure and display blood flow index and blood volume index
-- Included a hand held wand, so many places on the scalp could be meausred
+- Included a hand held wand, so many places on the scalp could be measured
 - Data processed on the embedded computer
 - movable cart